-Request for Reconsideration:
+Request for Reconsideration

-Either party may make a request for reconsideration of the initial decision by providing a written request for reconsideration to the Title IX Coordinator within three (3) days after written notice of the decision has been given.
+Either party may make a request for reconsideration of the initial decision by providing a written request for reconsideration to the Title IX Coordinator within ten (10) days after written notice of the decision has been given.
 Both the complainant and the respondent will be given notice of the request and an opportunity to respond.
-A request for reconsideration may be made exclusively on one of the following grounds:
+Any of the following is an appropriate basis for appeal: